Home

 We were also impressed by Pinpoint’s customer service.
 Regardless of the plan you opt for, you will get a dedicated success manager, concierge onboarding, and unlimited support via phone, email, and live chat.
 There really isn’t anything we dislike about it.

-Just a few things to keep in mind.
+Just a few things to keep in mind, though.
 There’s no free trial or free plan to try before buying.
-And when compared with other solutions, Pinpoint might be on the pricier side — the cheapest plan cost $600 per month.
+And when compared with other solutions, Pinpoint tends to be more expensive than some small-business-focused competitors, with the cheapest plan costing $345 per month.
 If you’d like to use its onboarding module, you need to purchase it separately.
-While having a considerable number of standard integration options, requesting bespoke integrations is only for Pinpoint’s Enterprise plan users (having 150 headcounts or more).

 Pinpoint Customers

-CoinShares, Pathways Global, Grant Thornton, Icario, Pivot Energy.
+300+ companies, including CoinShares, Pathways Global, Grant Thornton, Icario, and Pivot Energy.

 Pinpoint Pricing